hipe/tmx/beauty_salon/test/fixture-files/ruby-current-version/README.md

 larger components (some of which in theory would need to use the smaller ones in order to effect themselves).

-(we deviate from this rubric only to put the "special" and edge cases at the end, for inexplicable OCD reasons.)
+the below order is now a reflection of the more deeply justified order established at #spot1.1, which we came up with after the initial draft of our order here but is more deeply justified there and is otherwise identical in spirit.

-  - literals and assignments
+  - literals, assignments (a merge of two categories) (111)
+  - [assignment - nothing]
-  - control flow
+  - control flow (389)
-  - begin rescue end
+  - expression grouping (formerly called "begin rescue end") (500)
-  - method definitions and method calls
+  - method (un)definition, method calls (a merge of 2) (777)
-  - modules and classes
-  - special and edge
+  - class and module definitions (944)

-(note: #spot1.1 (another test-level README like this one) improves on the above taxonomy.)